Calum Baird is an independent singer-songwriter based in Falkirk and has toured regularly through the UK and Europe for the last seven years.

 In this same time, Calum has appeared and performed on national television and radio and has been featured in national and international press, and online media and blogs.

-The song came out on 15/06/2020 and is available for streaming and download on all online stores including Spotify where after only 3 days, the song reached 1000 streams.
+The single comes out on 05/02/2021 and is available for streaming and download on all online stores.